junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### Act 1

-Unsteady on his foot, Dean staggers at the sudden change of the ground and chilly air.
+Unsteady on his feet, Dean staggers at the sudden change of the ground and chilly air.
 Humid outdoor air replaces the stale underground air, coming to his face.

 One second he was ten feet from Cas, the next, he doesn't know where he is again.

 For that blink of a second, he swears he saw Cas standing right there, at the opening of the stairs, stepping down hurriedly toward him.
 He wanted to call him, he wanted to laugh with joy that once again they escaped a dangerous situation, and right that moment, he felt a cold pull at the heel of his feet.
 And the ground spun under his feet.

 He is outside -- still New York, undoubtedly, considering he can see the light from the Statue of Liberty on the Elise Island from across the water.
-He is at the south bay of Manhattan, then.
-The ground is wet with reflections glinting on the puddles, just like the after-rain road they first stepped on when Cas first flied them to 1938.
+He is in the south bay of Manhattan, then.
+The ground is wet with reflections glinting on the puddles, just like the after-rain road they first stepped on when Cas first flew them to 1938.
 So if he's lucky enough -- Dean puts a mental question mark on the assumption -- it might be the same rain, and he might still be around the same time, give or take.
 Fingers crossed.

-The street view looks differently though.
-There is no more posh wealthy collector's mansion, only a much taller and much plainer-looking apartment building standing before him.
-Each window tight and small, tiling side by side like a beehive.
+The street view looks different, though.
+There is no more posh, wealthy collector's mansion, only a much taller and much plainer-looking apartment building standing before him.
+Each window is tight and small, tiling side by side like a beehive.
 Whoever lives in there, the space must be as small as single motel rooms.
 Dean feels bad for them.

 A bright red neon sign reads "Winter Quay" hanging on the very top of the building.

 There is barely any light coming out from the windows, with the majority of them closed tight and only a handful of them open.
-If he looks close enough, there are people sitting next to the windows, idly looking out.
+If he looks closely enough, there are people sitting next to the windows, idly looking out.
 He has glimpses of some old people moving sluggishly behind the windows.

-Not just any apartment building then, an elderly living building.
+Not just any apartment building, then, but an elderly living building.
 Dean thinks, instantly feeling a prickle at the back of his neck.
 He doesn't like it, but he can't really tell why, just the usual hunter's instinct kicking in.
 Something about this building gives him the same feeling whenever they have to go into a haunted house -- the lingering sense of death and a creepy sense of something terribly wrong there.
 The places where most cases happen and people die.
 Talking about heebie jeebies.

 He reaches for the back of his belt automatically and then his pocket, his fingers closing on empty air both times.
 The damned Grayle and his guards took his gun and phone, of course.
 Dean curses quietly, clenching his fist.

 He doesn't like it -- he's all alone, weapon-less, backup-less, clueless.
-He doesn't know when and where he is, and there is this creepy-looking old people's house waiting for him to enter.
+He doesn't know when or where he is, and there is this creepy-looking old people's house waiting for him to enter.
 The gate creaks open by itself as Dean looks, like an opening mouth waiting to swallow him in.

 "Standard opening of a B-movie, replacing ketchup with blood.
 Great."
 He murmurs to himself, wondering if there is anywhere he can go other than stepping into the unquestionably biggest creepy house that looks like trying to invite him in.

-There is fluttering sound of wings somewhere behind him.
+There is a fluttering sound of wings somewhere behind him.
 Dean turns sharply, but he can see nothing but trees jittering in the light breeze.
 The yellow bulbs of the street lamps are only bright enough to light up maybe twenty feet of the road around them.
 Something lurks in the dark shadow.

 Dean turns back to the apartment building.
 The two angel statues standing by the gate have shifted their postures.
 Dean's pretty sure their hands were covering their faces before he turned, and now their hands are lowered, their faces showing.
 Their wings are furled close to their backs, both wearing long robes.